mukuz97/videofront/README.md

     pip install gunicorn

+### Collect static assets

+By default, static assets will be stored in the `static/` subfolder:

+    ./manage.py collectstatic

 ### Process supervision

 The recommended approach is to start gunicorn and celery workers under supervision with `supervisorctl`.